jlund/mazer-rackham/README.md

 Testing this playbook with Vagrant
 ----------------------------------

-* Install Ansible (this playbook requires version >1.2, which for now means you need the development version)
+* Install Ansible
+  * This playbook frequently uses new Ansible features, so installing the development version is recommended
 * Download and install [Vagrant](http://vagrantup.com/)
 * Copy or rename `Vagrantfile.example` to `Vagrantfile`
 * Copy or rename `ansible_hosts.example` to `ansible_hosts`